superlinked/superlinked/docs/reference/dsl/query/query_descriptor.md

             Self: The query object itself.

         Raises:
-            ValueError: If the radius is not between 0 and 1.
+            InvalidInputException: If the radius is not between 0 and 1.

     `replace_clauses(self, clauses: Sequence[QueryClause]) ‑> superlinked.framework.dsl.query.query_descriptor.QueryDescriptor`
     :